Division of Foot & Ankle Surgery and Biomechanics Course and Rotation Information

 Podiatric Surgery Rotation

-It is the goal of the Division of Foot & Ankle Surgery and Biomechanics to provide a well-rounded surgical experience involving all appropriate settings, including the surgical clinic, the hospital, the operating room, and the acacemic conference.
+It is the goal of the Division of Foot & Ankle Surgery and Biomechanics to provide a well-rounded surgical experience involving all appropriate settings, including the surgical clinic, the hospital, the operating room, and the academic conference.
 Dr. Jeffrey Whitaker, Division Head, is the coordinator of this rotation.
 He will assign each student in a particular rotation group to a weekly assignment.
 These assignments may involve time with Dr. Whitaker and/or one of the other surgeons at the other rotation sites.

 Podiatric Surgical Skills Rotation

 The purpose of this course is to provide students with knowledge and hands-on training pertaining to the physical skills which are necessary to perform surgery of the foot and ankle.
 An effort is made to correlate didactic information learned in the classroom with the rationale behind why many surgical procedures are performed.
 Adequate demonstration of surgical skills will be provided along with practice time and constructive performance feedback.
 This course is designed for third year podiatric medical students who have successfully completed the Introduction to Surgery course provided in the second year of education.
 No prior surgical experience is required nor expected of students who are entering this course.
-Upon successful completion of this course, students should posess a basic understanding of and the ability to perform the physical skills which are necessary in foot and ankle surgery.
+Upon successful completion of this course, students should possess a basic understanding of and the ability to perform the physical skills which are necessary in foot and ankle surgery.

 Podiatric Medicine and Biomechanics 2 Rotation